Suicide bombers kill dozens during prayers at Afghan mosque

 The blasts took place during evening prayers.

+ISIS took responsibility for the attack in a statement published Wednesday on several Telegram channels associated with the group.

-The attack started when one suicide bomber began firing on worshipers inside the mosque before blowing himself up, said Abdul Ahad Walizada, spokesman for the police chief.
+The attack started when one suicide bomber began firing on worshippers inside the mosque before blowing himself up, said Abdul Ahad Walizada, spokesman for the police chief.

+"Two attackers entered the mosque and started shooting and throwing grenades at people," Mohammad Adi, a survivor, told Reuters.

-The second bomber was among the crowd of worshipers when he blew himself up, Walizada said.
+The second bomber was among the crowd of worshippers when he blew himself up, Walizada said.

+Video from Reuters showed police inspecting bodies inside the mosque.
+Some people carried bodies in blankets, the video showed.

-Officials fear the death toll could rise since 10 of the wounded are in critical condition, said Dr. Arif Shahram, the director of Herat Regional Hospital.
+Officials fear the death toll could rise, because 10 of the wounded are in critical condition, said Dr. Arif Shahram, the director of Herat Regional Hospital.

+In a statement, the US embassy in Afghanistan condemned the attack, describing it as "deplorable."

+"We send our deepest condolences to the families and friends of those killed and injured," the statement said.
+"We commend the government and security forces ... for their response to this latest act of cowardly violence."